How writers can craft a content distribution strategy for the Web

 Being a writer was always a dream of mine.
 As an avid young reader, I spent my afternoons engrossed in books and often daydreamed about the possibilities of a life spent crafting stories.
 I nurtured a personal love of complex vampire stories from a very young age, and although it’s not a genre that appeals to everyone, I found it to be both comforting and intriguing during a time where I perhaps felt a little unsure of myself.
 In particular, I was very fond of Anne Rice’s Interview with the Vampire series and I still love Brad Pitt’s portrayal of her soft-hearted killer, Louie.
 But I digress--although I did not grow up to tell tales of immortal nightwalkers, I did still find my own path to writing (and I wouldn’t change it for anything).

 Writers and readers have a symbiotic relationship.
-But the Web is a vast cosmos of information and the only way to get your content in front of readers is with a Web strategy.
+But the web is a vast cosmos of information and the only way to get your content in front of readers is with a content distribution strategy.

 Identify what you truly want to achieve from the outset.
 These goals can, and likely will, change over time.
 But, knowing what you hope to achieve in the early days can help you determine a clear path forward.
 If you find yourself feeling a little lost, revisit your goals to rekindle your motivation.